This post may contain affiliate links.

 Add the arrowroot or tapioca and stir well.

-Add the potatoes, chicken broth (or water), and bay leaves and let simmer for about 15-20 minutes.
+Add the potatoes, chicken broth (plus water), and the bay leaf and let simmer for about 15-20 minutes.

 Remove bay leaf from soup and add the cashew cream mixture and stir well.